 At issue is Medicare Part D’s outdated prohibition on covering obesity medication.
 Current regulations were developed before evidence-based obesity medications existed.
 That is why, even though more than 35% of seniors struggle with obesity and its comorbidities, potentially game-changing medications like semaglutide are not available to them.

-From diabetes to high blood pressure, cancer to COVID-19, obesity is a common denominator – arguably a root cause – of Americans’ poor health.
-In the last couple of years, it’s become apparent that even patients’ vulnerability to a once-in-a-lifetime viral pandemic is connected to obesity.
+From diabetes to high blood pressure, cancer to liver disease, obesity is a common denominator – arguably a root cause – of Americans’ poor health.
+In the last couple of years, it’s become apparent that several chronic diseases are related to obesity.

 Medicare beneficiaries already have access to medications for health conditions caused by obesity.
 It’s just common sense for Congress to expand coverage to address the underlying problem too.
 The Treat and Reduce Obesity Act would do that by allowing Part D to cover obesity medications.
 Doing so would not only alleviate current suffering but also encourage research and investment by life science companies to continue developing new obesity medications.